metamot/opi5plus-lfs/README.md

 ### SDK dirs structure after "make pkg":

-- cfg/       - Important catalog of distro configs!
+- cfg/       - Important catalog of distro configs
 - Makefile   - the MAIN BUILD file
 - README.md  - the Manual
 - .gitignore - it's for repository (not important for you)